AlanFoster/alanfoster.github.io/src/pages/workshops/jest/babel/index.markdown

 const add = (x, y) => x + y;
 ```

+## Babel Terminology

+Babel is easily configured via:

+* Plugins - These read your code and output the transformed code
+* Presets - A collection of Plugins

+There are many presets available, but the main official presets are:

+* `babel-preset-env` - Plugins to target a specific environment, i.e. browsers, or node
+* `babel-preset-react` - Plugins related to React, transforming JSX code
+* `babel-preset-flow` - Plugins to Facebook's [Flow](https://flow.org/)

+## Your turn

 To introduce this to your Jest setup, firstly install Babel-Core, the integration support for jest,
 as well as `babel-present-env` - which will provide access to the latest language features: